khieunguyen/EasyFlaskApp/README.md

 python -m flask run
 ```

-Or you can also start the app using `gunicorn` for example
+Uou can also start the app using `gunicorn`, for example
 ```bash
 gunicorn app:app -b 0.0.0.0:5000 --workers=1 --threads=2
 ```